+NOTE – One cannot transfer a MAP Octet Stream over fixed-length transfer frames.

-NOTE – There is an instance of the Octet Stream Processing Function for each MAP Channel that carries Octet Stream Data.
+NOTE - There is an instance of the Octet Stream Processing Function for each MAP Channel that carries Octet Stream Data.

 The MAP Octet Stream Processing Function shall be used to complete the TFDZ with the Octet Stream Data supplied by the user.